cloudquery/docs/docs/telemetry.md

 # Telemetry

-CloudQuery collects anonymous usage information about how the software is used.
+CloudQuery collects anonymized usage statistics about how the software is used.

 ## What is Stored